Insights Website development services

 builtwith.com gives us a somewhat different picture, with jQuery and React confidently leading the way.

-Note: The year columns contain the number of live websites (in top 1 million websites according to the builtwith.com stats) built with a particular technology.
+Note: The year columns contain the number of live websites (in the top 1 million websites according to the builtwith.com stats) built with a particular technology.

 20182019202020212022